Catholicism, Catholic, Traditional Catholicism, Catholic Church

 April 25 and the Monday, Tuesday, and Wednesday before Ascension Thursday are known as "Rogation Days," with April 25 being the "Major Rogation," and the Monday, Tuesday, and Wednesday before Ascension Thursday -- "Rogationtide" -- being the "Minor Rogation."

-"Rogation" comes from the Latin "rogare," which means "to ask," and Rogation Days are days during which we seek to ask God's mercy, appease His anger, avert the chastisements He makes manifest through natural disasters, and ask for His blessings, particularly with regard to farming, gardening, and other agricultural pursuits.
+"Rogation" comes from the Latin "rogare," which means "to ask," and Rogation Days are penitential days during which we seek to ask God's mercy, appease His anger, avert the chastisements He makes manifest through natural disasters, and ask for His blessings, particularly with regard to farming, gardening, and other agricultural pursuits.
 They are set aside to remind us how radically dependent we are on God through His creation, and how prayer can help protect us from nature's often cruel ways.
 Hence, its mood is somber and beseeching; its liturgical color is purple.

 It is quite easy, especially for modern city folk, to sentimentalize nature and to forget how powerful, even savage, she can be.
 Time is spent focusing only on her lovelier aspects -- the beauty of snow, the smell of cedar, the glories of flowers -- as during Embertides -- but in an instant, the veneer of civilization we've built to keep nature under control so we can enjoy her without suffering at her hand can be swept away.
 Ash and fire raining down from great volcanoes; waters bursting through levees; mountainous tidal waves destroying miles of coastland and entire villages; meteors hurling to earth; tornadoes and hurricanes sweeping away all in their paths; droughts; floods; fires that rampage through forests and towns; avalanches of rocks or snow; killer viruses and plagues; the very earth shaking off human life and opening up beneath our feet; cataclysmic events forming mountains and islands; animals that prey on humans; lightning strikes; great swarms of locusts that devastate food supplies and cause famine, disease-carrying ticks, fleas, and mosquitoes -- these, too, are a part of the natural world.
 And though nature seems random and fickle, all that happens is either by God's active or passive Will, and all throughout Scripture He uses the elements to warn, punish, humble, and instruct us: earth swallowing up the rebellious, power-mad sons of Eliab; wind destroying Job's house; fire raining down on Sodom and Gomorrha; water destroying everyone but Noe and his family (Numbers 16, Job 1, Genesis 19, Genesis 6).
 We need to be humble before and respectful of nature, and be aware not to take her for granted or overstep our limits.
 But we need to be most especially humble before her Creator, Who wills her existence and doings at each instant, whether actively or passively.
 Consider the awe-inspiring words of Nahum 1:2-8: